Chart Color Schemes

 Greenfield Park - Prairiewood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Greenfield Park-Prairiewood is one of the most culturally diverse areas in Australia, with 59.6% of its population born overseas and 76.6% speaking a language other than English at home.
-Christianity is the predominant religion in Greenfield Park-Prairiewood, making up 72.4% of the population.
-However, Buddhism is notably underrepresented compared to Greater Sydney's average, comprising only 12.8%.
+Greenfield Park-Prairiewood is among the most culturally diverse areas in Australia, with 59.6% of its population born overseas and 76.6% speaking a language other than English at home.
+Christianity is the main religion in Greenfield Park-Prairiewood, comprising 72.4% of people.
+Buddhism makes up 12.8%, which is lower than the Greater Sydney average of 21.7%.

 Frequently Asked Questions - Diversity